 Consider a stream of calls flowing across a group of trunks from one population of endpoints to another.
 The number of simultaneous calls traversing the trunks generally varies over time (that is, it increments by one every time a new call arrives on an available trunk, and it decrements by one every time an existing call terminates).
 The corresponding carried load (or usage), expressed in Erlangs, is defined as the average number of simultaneous calls that are traversing the trunks during a given time period (for example, during the busy hour).
 Note that in this example, the number of active calls always equals the number of busy trunks (since each active call requires exactly one trunk).
-Therefore, the call usage (that is, the average number of simultaneous busy trunks) in this example.
+Therefore, the call usage (that is, the average number of simultaneous active calls) equals the trunk usage (that is, the average number of simultaneous busy trunks) in this example.